dbwebb-se/linux/exercises/exercise4.md

     Choose map:
     ```
     * Then `mazerunner` should listen on `north, south, west, east and done (to quit)`

+## Optional assignment
+1. Make the script automatically start the server when initiated

 An example:
 [![asciicast](https://asciinema.org/a/c8u2zbu69jxjdro8wlxxyip5o.png)](https://asciinema.org/a/c8u2zbu69jxjdro8wlxxyip5o)